The spiritual world is not straightforward

 Idolatry is contained in first two of the Ten Commandments (Exodus 20:3-5; Deuteronomy 5:7-9).
 It is the worship of other gods or anything other than God, so greed amounts to worshipping material things and wealth of any kind.

 The church can also fall to idolatry when they worship saints, angels, and false-christs or imposters of the Lord, which goes with the curse of false gospels Apostle Paul stated in Galatians 1:8-9, "But even if we, or an angel from heaven, should preach to you a gospel contrary to what we have preached to you, he is to be accursed!
 As we have said before, so I say again now, if any man is preaching to you a gospel contrary to what you received, he is to be accursed!"
-These curses include getting imposters of the Lord, His saints, and angels that I've talked about here and in other articles (see also Light Within).
+These curses include getting imposters of the Lord, His saints, and angels (see Light Within for more).

-- Imprudence or Not Using Caution (Revelation 22:15) - Rushing in voice or action can bring us to sin, such as making vows we cannot keep (see Vowed Offerings... for more about vows to God[3.2.22]), marrying the wrong person, or speaking hateful words in anger.
+- Imprudence or Not Using Caution (Revelation 22:15; Matthew 5:22) - Rushing in voice or action can bring us to sin, such as making vows we cannot keep (see Vowed Offerings... for more about vows to God[3.2.22]), marrying the wrong person, or speaking hateful words in anger.

 - Murder (Revelation 21:8, 22:15)